algorithmica-org/algorithmica/content/english/hpc/algorithms/gcd.md

 The *binary GCD algorithm* was discovered around the same time as Euclid's, but on the other end of the civilized world, in ancient China.
 In 1967, it was rediscovered by Josef Stein for use in computers that either don't have division instruction or have a very slow one — it wasn't uncommon for CPUs of that era to use hundreds or thousands of cycles for rare or complex operations.

-Analagous to the Euclidean algorithm, it is based on a few similar observations:
+Analogous to the Euclidean algorithm, it is based on a few similar observations:

 1. $\gcd(0, b) = b$ and symmetrically $\gcd(a, 0) = a$;
 2. $\gcd(2a, 2b) = 2 \cdot \gcd(a, b)$;